A curiosity journal of math, physics, programming, astronomy, and more.

 Our toroid's volume would be less than a third Earth's.

 Part of the reason to calculate volume is so we can calculate mass and gravitational pull.
 Of course, talking about the gravity of a toroidal world is an exercise in absurdity, since on the inner equator gravitational attraction is toward the center of mass in the (empty) middle of the toroid, meaning objects would be pulled off the inner surface.
 In a more full-fledged hypothetical, we'd have to imagine a countering force that keeps objects on the inner surface, but that force would also potentially lessen gravitational pull on the outer equator.
+(Edit: see this correction.)
 For now I'll ignore all that and only calculate the gravitational pull on the outer equator.

 Giving our torus an Earth-like density, its mass is